-This land use category allows residential, office, and business uses concentrated in the urban core area.
+This land use category allows residential, office, and business uses concentrated in urban centers.
 Light assembly, fabrication, and processing uses within fully enclosed structures shall be allowed as specially regulated by the Land Development Code.
-Development in this category shall function as a center serving the urban area.
-Development within the urban core shall ensure the compact, pedestrian character of this area.
-Residential densities up to 150 units per acre shall be permitted, with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
+Development in this category shall function as a center serving urban centers.
+Development within urban centers shall ensure the compact, pedestrian character of this area.
+Residential densities up to 150 units per acre shall be permitted, with up to 50% density bonus available for developments that meet or exceed affordable housing , tree preservation requirements, or other bonuses that may be established in the Land Development Code.
 Buildings in this category shall face the street and meet build-to lines established in the Land Development Code.
-Building height shall be limited to 12 stories, with up to 14 stories by a height bonus systems as established in the Land Development Code.
+Maximum lot coverage within this category shall not exceed 100 percent of the net lot area.
+Compliance with stormwater, landscaping, and other dimensional standards shall be as provided in the Land Development Code.

 Public and private schools, government offices, institutions of higher learning, places of religious assembly and community facilities are appropriate in this category.

 Office (O)

-The Office land use category identifies areas appropriate for office, residential, professional and service uses, hospital and medical uses, and appropriate ancillary uses.
+The Office land use category identifies areas appropriate for commercial, office, residential, professional and service uses, hospital and medical uses, and appropriate ancillary uses.
 Office designations shall be applied to compact office development.
 Residential uses in office districts shall be designed as new in-town development, mixed-use, live-work, compound use or shall accommodate existing residential development within the Office zoning district.
-Some non-office type uses such as restaurants may be allowed in this land use category by a Special Use Permit process established in the Land Development Code.
-Densities shall not exceed 20 units per acre, with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
-Land development regulations shall determine the appropriate scale of uses; and the specific criteria for the siting of private schools and churches.
-Intensity will be controlled by adopting land development regulations that establish height limits of 5 stories or less, that require buildings to face the street, and modest build-to lines, instead of a maximum floor area ratio; however, height may be increased to a maximum of 8 stories by Special Use Permit.
-For hospitals and large-scale medical office facilities that are located in a Medical Services zoning district, the height may be increased to 14 stories by Special Use Permit.
+Densities shall not exceed 20 units per acre, with up to 50% density bonus available for developments that meet or exceed affordable housing, tree preservation requirements, or other bonuses that may be established in the Land Development Code Public and private schools, government offices, institutions of higher learning, places of religious assembly and community facilities are appropriate in this category.
+Maximum lot coverage within this category shall not exceed 100 percent of the net lot area.
+Compliance with stormwater, landscaping, height and other dimensional standards shall be as provided in the Land Development Code.

 Commercial (C)

 The Commercial land use category identifies those areas most appropriate for large scale highway oriented commercial uses.
 Land development regulations shall determine the appropriate scale of uses.
 This category is not appropriate for neighborhood centers.
-Intensity will be controlled by adopting height limits of 5 stories or less, requiring buildings to face the street, and modest build-to lines instead of a maximum floor area ratio; however, height may be increased to a maximum of 8 stories by Special Use Permit.
+Public and private schools, government offices, institutions of higher learning, places of religious assembly and community facilities are appropriate in this category.
+Maximum lot coverage within this category shall not exceed 100 percent of the net lot area.
+Compliance with stormwater, landscaping, height and other dimensional standards shall be as provided in the Land Development Code.

 Business Industrial (BI)